 Where is Joshua Tree National Park?

-The park is situated in San Bernardino County in South East California and within a few hours’ drive of several major cities:
+The park is situated in San Bernardino County in South East Southern California and within a few hours’ drive of several major cities:

 - LA to Joshua Tree is 140 miles